 - Who conducts: Speech and language therapist (SLP)

 - Report: This test can direct the IEP team to develop goals and also accommodations such as books on tape or written (not verbal) instructions as well as for direct therapy with the SLP for both expressive and receptive language.

 6. How to Prepare for an Evaluation Report Meeting

 Some districts will hold a separate meeting to go over evaluation results.
 This most common if it is the child’s first IEP evaluations.
 It is less common to hold separate meetings for this in subsequent meetings.

-You want to look at the protocols online.
+- Consider reading the test protocols online: You want to look at the protocols online.
 Was this test appropriate for your child?
-For example, if your child is autistic or non-verbal, was this an appropriate assessment?
+For example, if your child is autistic or non-speaking, was this an appropriate assessment?
 If you have concerns about reading ability, was this a reading-heavy assessment?

-I would ask for the raw data.
-No, not so that you can try and interpret it yourself.
-But, for some assessments, it is appropriate to pay a third party for their interpretation of the data.
+- Before you ask for raw data: Many parents want to ask for the raw data.
+What will you do with it?
+However, for some assessments, it is appropriate to pay a third party for their interpretation of the data.
 This might be a more affordable option if the school refuses an IEE and you cannot afford one.

 - Attend the IEP Eligibility Meeting and Take Notes: Don’t be afraid to ask questions.
 Try not to let yourself be intimidated or overwhelmed with data.
 It’s ok to not know this stuff.
 I’m not a school psychologist or an SLP, so why should I be expected, as a parent, to know how to interpret a WISC or a CELF?